top of page

 transitions

 As the seasons change, there are many factors to keep in mind.
 There are changes in the temperature, clothing, smells, and amount of daylight.
 Change can be difficult for some people.
-It may even be more challenging for children with Autism Spectrum Disorder (ASD), who can thrive on routine and predictability.
+It may even be more challenging for individuals with Autism Spectrum Disorder (ASD), who can thrive on routine and predictability.

 Each time the season changes, we adapt our bodies and the way we dress.
 Although many of us don’t think twice about this- it can present challenges for those with sensory sensitivities.
 Temperatures and textures of clothes feel different on our skin.
 An individual with autism may not be able to express the discomfort they are feeling.